 An application for extended hours is £10.

 To submit a plan with a variation the costs is £50 for a minor variation and £220 for a major variation.

 An application for planning, building standards and/or food hygiene certificates costs £100.

 To transfer a premises licence costs £50.

 There is no charge for:

 Your application will be sent to the Chief Constable, Police Scotland and the Licensing Standards Officer.
-They've 10 days to notify the Board of any comments or objections.
-In this case, you'll be given a further opportunity to comment.
+They've 10 days to notify the Licensing Board of any comments or objections.

 The Board may ask you to attend a hearing if there are objections or comments.
 If there's none, the application will probably be decided without a hearing.